-We have moved our wakeboard boats from our old location on the ocean in South Jersey to the new location on the lakes of Northern New Jersey, in Sussex County NJ.
+We have moved our wakeboard and wakesurf boats from our old location on the ocean in Avalon, South Jersey to our new locations on the lakes of Northern New Jersey, in Sussex County NJ.

-We are now offering all our wakeboard lesson and services out of these new locations.
+We are now offering all our wakeboard and wake surf lessons at the following locations.
 The lakes are conveniently located just about one hour drive from NYC.
 They are 15 mins from Interstate 80 in New Jersey NJ and 20 mins from the Delaware Water Gap.
-The variety of lakes available offer riders an excellent wakeboard experience.
+The variety of lakes available offer riders an excellent wakeboard and wakesurf experience.

-For The 2022 Season We Are Operating Our Wakeboard Boats Out of the Following Northern New Jersey Lakes:
+For The 2024 Season We Are Operating Our Wakeboard and Wakesurf Boats Out of the Following Northern New Jersey Lakes:

 • Lake Denmark